YagneshGuduru/Capstone_Project_Coursera/README.md

 - **Requests & BeautifulSoup** (for API calls & web scraping)
 - **Pandas** (for data handling)
 - **Git & GitHub** (for version tracking)

 ---

+## 2. Data Wrangling Stage

+In this stage, I cleaned and structured the collected data to prepare it for analysis and model training.

+#### Steps Followed:
+1. Loaded the dataset into a Pandas DataFrame and reviewed its structure using overview methods (`info()`, `describe()`, etc.).
+2. Detected and handled missing or inconsistent values to ensure data quality.
+3. Used `value_counts()` to examine categorical distributions and understand class balance.
+4. Created new training labels derived from existing columns for classification purposes.
+5. Exported the cleaned and labeled dataset for use in the EDA stage.

+#### Tools and Libraries Used:
+- Python, Pandas, NumPy
+- Git & GitHub (for version tracking)

+---